 (2) PJT Partners Inc. is a holding company, and its only material asset is its controlling equity interest in PJT Partners Holdings LP ("PJT Partners Holdings"), a holding partnership that holds the company's operating subsidiaries, and certain cash and cash equivalents it may hold from time to time.
-As the sole general partner of PJT Partners Holdings, PJT Partners Inc. operates and controls all of the business and affairs of PJT Partners Holdings and its operating subsidiaries.
-PJT Partners Inc.'s common stock trades on the New York Stock Exchange ("NYSE") under the symbol "PJT."
+As the sole general partner of PJT Partners Holdings, PJT Partners Inc. operates and controls all of the business and affairs of PJT Partners Inc.'s common stock trades on the New York Stock Exchange ("NYSE") under the symbol "PJT."